Five years focused on management and entrepreneurship.

 Supervised Research Practice

-Research project under the guidance of a faculty member (From January 5th to March 10th)
+Research project under the guidance of a faculty member (April & May)

 Second year: Specialized courses